INL/BlackLab/PLAN.md

   (probably prioritize issues that can be solved quickly, bugs, and features we actually need or were requested by users; tackle very complex issues and enhancements that may be of limited use for later)

 ## Improve testing

-### Unit tests

-- [ ] Run more of the unit test suites on both the classic and the integrated index format.
-See e.g. TestSearches.
-- [ ] Make sure (basic) config-based indexing is unit tested too.

 ### Integration tests